mpkocher/pbsmrtpipe/docs/chunking.rst

     $> python -m pbcoretools.tasks.scatter_filter_fasta --chunk_key fasta_id --max_nchunks 7 /Users/mkocher/gh_projects/pbsmrtpipe/testkit-data/dev_local_fasta_chunk/job_output/tasks/pbsmrtpipe.tasks.dev_txt_to_fasta-0/file.fasta scatter.chunk.json

-The `chunk-key` option is just provided so that the commandline exe can be used for any fofn type.
+The `--chunk_key` value is provided to communicate (from the workflow engine) the specific chunk value inside the `PipelineChunk` data model.

-The `max-chunks` argument is set to a value consistent with the metadata of the FOFN (nfiles extracted from from the report.json file).
-The max number of chunks is described via Dependency Injection model using a DI model list with a custom function to determine the number of chunks from the metadata provided in the report.json file).
+The `--max_chunks` value is provided to communicate (from the workflow engine) the maximum number of chunks that chould be created by the chunking task.
+If the your chunking tool exceeds this value, the workflow engine will raise an exception at terminate the pipeline execution.

-.. note:: The max nchunks can be configured in `pbsmrtpipe.options.max_nchunks` of the preset.xml or workflow.xml
+.. note:: The max nchunks can be configured in the workflow level options with identifier `pbsmrtpipe.options.max_nchunks` in either the preset.xml or workflow.xml

 .. code-block:: xml